MostafaAlnaggar3/Jenkins-on-GKE/README.md

 $ kubectl get nodes
 ```

-These configurations will install the first time of creating the instance and after creating it, I will make a new image from it to use if I need to make a new instance again as I make it in the management-vm terraform file.
+These configurations will install the first time of creating the instance and after creating it, I will make a new image from it to use if I need to make a new instance again as I made it in the management-vm terraform file.

 <img src="images/Untitled 2.png"/>